Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 Constipation is one of those strange early pregnancy signs that people sometimes miss.

-Known as one of the earliest signs of pregnancy is implantation bleeding.
+This is known as one of the earliest signs of pregnancy.

 The cramps that sometimes accompany the bleeding can be mistaken for a period.